forensic-architecture/models/58 - The Killing of Mark Duggan/README.md

 ## [Click here to download the 3D models](https://fa-public-assets.fra1.digitaloceanspaces.com/MarkDuggan/Mark%20Duggan_3D%20Models.zip)

 The zip file above contains a collection of Blender files all of which are required to vioew the model.
+In order to open these files you will need to download [Blender](https://www.blender.org/download/).
+You will need to download all the files into the same folder to use the Main Animation file.

 | File Name | Contents |
 |---|---|